yshavit/mdq/README.md

 | Tables           | `:-: header text :-: row text`   |

 (Tables selection differs from other selections in that you can actually select only certain headers and rows, such that the resulting element is of a different shape than the original.
-See the wiki for more.)
+See the example below, or the wiki for more detail.)

 In any of the above, the text may be: